Our Lady of Copacabana: History

-Francisco Tito Yupanqui, an amateur sculptor, a descendant of the Inca Huayna Capac, and a member of the Anansayas, did not abandon the idea.
-He decided to create an image of the Madonna, believing it would influence the local people.
-Using clay, and assisted by his brother Philip, Francisco Tito created the image of the Virgin.
-The sculpture was placed at the side of the altar by the pastor, Father Antonio de Almedio.
-After Father Antonio left Copacabana, the priest Don Antonio Montoro took over.
-Unhappy with the look of the coarse and disproportionate sculpture, he ordered that it be removed from the altar and be placed in a corner of the sacristy.
+The sculptor Francisco Tito Yupanqui crafted an image of the Virgin to influence the local people.
+Using clay and assisted by his brother Philip, Francisco Tito created the sculpture, which was placed at the side of the Copacabana church altar by its parish priest, Antonio de Almedio.
+After Almedio left the area, Antonio Montoro took over; unhappy with the coarse and disproportionate features of the image, he ordered it be removed from its place and hidden in a corner of the sacristy.

-Francisco Tito was humbled by this setback.
-Advised by relatives, he went to Potosi which had outstanding teachers of sacred image sculpting.
-While studying in the workshop of Maestro Diego Ortiz, Francisco Tito gained expertise in sculpture and in wood carving.
-With this skill, he resolved to create an improved image of the Candelaria.
-He looked through the churches of Potosí for an image of the Virgin which could serve as a model, finally finding the best one in the Convent of Santo Domingo to the Virgen del Rosario.
-He studied it closely to remember it before starting his new piece and held a Mass in honor of the Holy Trinity as a divine blessing for his work.
+Francisco Tito was humbled by this, and upon the advice of relatives, went to Potosí where there were outstanding teachers of sacred image making.
+While studying in the workshop of Maestro Diego Ortíz, Francisco Tito gained expertise in sculpture and wood carving.
+He resolved to create an improved image of the Virgin with his new skills and while looking through the churches of Potosí for an image to serve as a model, he chose that of Our Lady of the Rosary in the convent of Santo Domingo.
+He studied it closely to remember details before starting his new piece, and had a Votive Mass of the Holy Trinity celebrated to ask for divine blessings upon his work.

-The Urinsayas accepted the establishment of the Virgin Mary confraternity, but they did not accept Francisco Tito's carving, and decided to sell it.
-In La Paz, the picture reached the priest of Copacabana who decided he would bring the image to the people.
+The Urinsayas had meanwhile accepted establishment of the confraternity to the Virgin Mary preferred by the Anansayas, but they disliked Francisco Tito's carving and so decided to sell it.
+In La Paz, this reached the priest of Copacabana who decided he would bring the image to the people.
 On 2 February 1583, the image of Mary was brought to the hills of Guaçu.
-A series of miracles attributed to the icon made it one of the oldest Marian shrines in the Americas, along with Guadalupe in Mexico.
+A series of miracles attributed to the icon made it one of the oldest Marian shrines in the Americas, along with that of Our Lady of Guadalupe in Mexico.

-On August 1, 1925, during the Papal visit of Pope Pius XI to Bolivia, the image of the Virgin of Copacabana was blessed and granted a canonical coronation.
-Attending the coronation were three Bolivian bishops, President Bautista Saavedra and ambassadors representing Argentina and Peru.
+On August 1, 1925, during the visit of Pope Pius XI to Bolivia, the image of the Virgin of Copacabana was blessed and granted a canonical coronation.
+Attending the coronation were three Bolivian bishops, President Bautista Saavedra, and ambassadors representing Argentina and Peru.